 A variety of institutional scholarships are available to prospective and returning students.
 When applying for a scholarship you must submit the FAFSA as soon as possible after October 1 for the upcoming year.

 Trail Blazer Scholarship - Students must be a full-time student and have demonstrated academic or leadership accomplishments.
 The scholarships are merit based and awarded on a yearly basis.
 Awardees are expected to meet minimum requirements of involvement on the JWCC campus to maintain the award.
 Some of the ongoing minimum requirements will include involvement in Admissions recruitment events, Student Life, and academic standing requirement.
-To be considered students will need to complete a Trail Blazer Scholarship Application.
-Applications are due no later than March 7, 2018.
+To be considered students will need to complete the Trail Blazer Scholarship Application.
+Applications are due no later than March 1st.

 Non-traditional Scholarship.
 Student must be adult or minority student possessing strong academic skills, financial need or a special circumstance.
 (Awarded through Admissions Office) (form)

 Fine Arts- Music Scholarship.
 Student must be involved with vocal or instrumental music.
 The student must audition with the Music Department and participation in the Music program is required.
 All awardees are determined by the music faculty.
 (Awarded through the Music Department - 217-641-4999)

 Fine Arts- Visual Arts Scholarship.
 Student must fulfill work requirements for the visual arts department.
 The student must pass a portfolio review.
 All awardees are determined by the visual arts faculty.
 (Awarded through the Visual Arts Department - 217-641-4997)

 Athletic Scholarship.
 These awards are awarded by the athletic coaches of each respective sport.
 Participation in intercollegiate athletics at JWCC is expected.
 (Awarded through the Athletic Department - 217-641-4976)